Gautam-J/optimizers-visualized/README.md

 `python main.py`

-The project is designed to be iteractive, making it easy for the user to change any default values simply using `stdin`.
+The project is designed to be interactive, making it easy for the user to change any default values simply using `stdin`.

 ## Functions for optimization